acherm/acherm.github.io/_posts/2020-09-10-OBSVirtualCam.md

 Olivier Barais, a colleague of mine, shared this idea of "fake camera" a few months ago.
 He mentionned this nice article [https://blog.jbrains.ca/permalink/using-obs-studio-as-a-virtual-cam-on-linux]("Broadcast from OBS Studio To Everything In Linux"), but I didn't get much attention at that time.
-But recently, I have some variants-troubles with Teams: basically the screensharing was very limited or simply not supported (aka crash).
+But recently, I had some variants-troubles with Teams: basically the screensharing was very limited or simply not supported (aka crash).
 So I started to follow some tutorials.

 ### v4l2loopback